pranjalmaheshka/eco395m-final-project/README.md

   Overall, the prevalence of neutral comments is a little surprising because we normally see different sections of the population use these social media platforms.
 Our general experience often sees more opinionated individuals online and we expected a greater bias away from neutral.

-	Comparing both the sites we can see that ..
+	Comparing both the sites we can see that about 10% of the times there is significant difference in overall sentiment regarding a post (<0.20 points and the scaled score is on a [-1,1] scale).

 _What does frequently come up?_
 	Biden is the most frequently mentioned person across Reddit and Twitter.
 Lauren Boebert is a close second

-<h3> Limitations and room for future research </h3>
+<h3> Limitations and Future Considerations </h3>
   Analyzing language has many inherent limitations given the how contextual conversations can be.
 Certain phrases and sentences may differ entirely in meaning from setting to the next.
 Discussions on social media can be hard to analyze even manually given tonal differences, sarcasm, and sometimes just grammatically incorrect or incoherent comments.

   Software like Vader or spaCy can estimate sentiments and analyze entities in text but have limited power when it comes to language used online which includes slang, acronyms, and even emojis.
 Vader's rating system uses a dictionary-based approach for assigning positive, neutral, or negative sentiment scores.
 Consequently, a lot of comments averaged out to a neutral rating even though the overall sentiment might lean one way or the other.